Location of buried objects at an abandon military facility (the Lake Superior State University campus)

 Description of the activity/assignment

 Students conduct a field geophysical study on the Lake Superior State University campus that was a U.S. military camp in the 1950's and 1960's.
 There are concerns as to whether the military left anything buried behind such as underground storage tanks, unexploded ordinances, buried drums, etc. The study area is the likely location of the next campus housing building.
-After undertaking this study we were contacted by the US Army Crops of Engineers and the Michigan Department of Environmental Quality to see our results which students presented to them.
-The US Army Crops of Engineers and Michigan Department of Environmental Quality are now using our results as they examine what might have been left behind at the facility.
+After undertaking this study we were contacted by the US Army Corps of Engineers and the Michigan Department of Environmental Quality to see our results which students presented to them.
+The US Army Corps of Engineers and Michigan Department of Environmental Quality are now using our results as they examine what might have been left behind at the facility.
 Students were excited about undertaking a "real study" answering an important question where the results were unknown to anyone a head of time.

 Overview of project design